-- Set out pressures on the road network, air quality issues and carbon reduction targets that improved services could address, and actions working with operators to transform the local bus fleet to zero-emission - Improve information at every bus stop with network and fares information, a programme for RTI at more stops provide a better waiting environment and safe walking routes to the busiest bus stops. - We are undertaking a demand and gap analysis to consider how a coherent and integrated network should serve key travel generators. - Establish a Bus Passenger Charter to set standards, contact details and provide redress when things go wrong. - Set up an Enhanced Partnership Board to ensure standards and redress. - 5.5 Lower fares were identified as the top priority in the consultation with residents and, subject to Government funding, targeted fares reductions will be prioritised for early introduction from summer 2022.
+- make but get their fares capped at daily and weekly limits with a best price guarantee. - Extend the established all operator Solent Go ticket range to include evening tickets, family tickets and 90-minute hopper tickets valid on both First and Stagecoach buses.
+Introduce discounts for young persons up to age 19, jobseekers and hard to reach groups. - Identified bus priority measures, subject to new or updated feasibility assessments, for: A2047 corridor, Terraces & Kings Road, St George's Road and Museum Road, Mile End Road northbound bus lane, Burrfields Road and Anchorage Road corridor - minor measures. - New traffic signal priority and increased enforcement, as part of a wider, significant, and rapid increase in delivery of bus priority. - Set out pressures on the road network, air quality issues and carbon reduction targets that improved services could address, and actions working with operators to transform the local bus fleet to zero-emission. - Improve access to stops for passengers and buses. - Improve information at every bus stop with network and fares information, a programme for RTI at more stops provide a better waiting environment and safe walking routes to the busiest bus stops. - Use conventional and Demand Responsive Transport to fill gaps in the network and for unserved sections of the community. - Undertake a demand and gap analysis to consider how a coherent and integrated network should serve key travel generators. - Establish a Bus Passenger Charter to set standards, contact details and provide redress when things go wrong. - Set up an Enhanced Partnership Board to ensure standards and redress. - Lower fares were identified as the top priority in the consultation with residents and, subject to Government funding, targeted fares reductions will be prioritised for early introduction from summer 2022.
 New tickets will be available for use on both First and Stagecoach buses in the city by extending the existing Solent Go ticket range.
-Discounts will be introduced for young people up to age 19, a 90-minute hopper ticket for any passenger valid on any bus in the city in that time period, family tickets, cheaper tickets for evening travel and discounts for jobseekers and hard to reach groups will be offered together with 'Free Fare Sundays' and 'Small Business Saturdays' to promote bus use for all and support the city economy. - Implementation of the measures and delivery of the targets is very largely dependent upon the timely receipt of the funding requested from Government
+Discounts will be introduced for young people up to age 19, a 90-minute hopper ticket for any passenger valid on any bus in the city in that time period, family tickets, cheaper tickets for evening travel and discounts for jobseekers and hard to reach groups will be offered together with 'Free Fare Sundays' and 'Small Business Saturdays' to promote bus use for all and support the city economy. - 5.6 Implementation of the measures and delivery of the targets is very largely dependent upon the timely receipt of the funding requested from Government